 The most important thing I can tell you about navigating flying monkeys is this: your goal is not to win the narrative battle.
 It’s to protect your recovery.
 Those two goals are often in direct conflict, and conflating them is one of the main ways the flying monkey dynamic succeeds in pulling you back in.

-Extend no-contact to the flying monkeys — at least temporarily.
+Extend no-contact to the flying monkeys, at least temporarily.
 This doesn’t mean forever, and it doesn’t mean you’ve decided these people are bad.
 It means that right now, anyone who is actively transmitting the narcissist’s narrative into your life is a conduit for contact, regardless of their intentions.
-You can decide later — once you’re more settled in your own reality — how you want to re-engage with specific people.
-Right now, the door needs to be closed enough to allow your own version of events to stabilize.
-The principle here is the same as the one that makes responding to the silent treatment so counterproductive: any engagement, however small, signals that the channel is still open.
+You can decide later, once you’re more settled in your own reality, how you want to re-engage with specific people.
+Right now, the door needs to be closed enough to let your own version of events stabilize.
+The principle here is the same one that makes responding to the silent treatment so counterproductive: any engagement, however small, signals that the channel is still open.

 Work on tolerating the false narrative.
-This is the hardest piece — the piece that requires the most clinical support.
-The fact that people who know you believe a version of events that isn’t true is deeply painful.
-Your instinct is to correct it.
+This is the hardest piece, and the one that requires the most clinical support.
+The fact that people who know you believe a version of events that isn’t true is deeply painful, and your instinct is to correct it.
 But some versions of your story will circulate without your intervention, believed by people who may never update their view.
-Learning to tolerate that — to locate your sense of self somewhere that doesn’t depend on other people’s accurate knowledge of you — is some of the deepest healing work there is.
+Learning to tolerate that, and to locate your sense of self somewhere that doesn’t depend on other people’s accurate knowledge of you, is some of the deepest healing work there is.
 The obsessive thought loops that narcissistic abuse tends to create are often fed by exactly this: the need to correct a record that is currently wrong.
-Interrupting that loop is not about accepting injustice.
-It is about recognizing that the energy you spend on the external narrative is energy stolen from your internal rebuilding.
+Interrupting that loop isn’t about accepting injustice.
+It’s about recognizing that the energy you spend on the external narrative is energy stolen from your internal rebuilding.

-Priya, after several months of work, arrived at something she described simply: “I stopped needing the people who got the wrong story to know the right one.
+Lauren, after several months of work, arrived at something she described simply: “I stopped needing the people who got the wrong story to know the right one.
 That’s not because I gave up.
 It’s because I finally knew it myself clearly enough that I didn’t need them to confirm it.”
-That internal consolidation — being the final authority on your own experience — is exactly where this work leads.
+That internal consolidation, becoming the final authority on your own experience, is exactly where this work leads.

 Practical Tools: Journaling Prompts and Recovery Exercises

-The flying monkey dynamic activates very specific psychological vulnerabilities — the need to be accurately known, the fear that the false narrative will become permanent, the grief of watching relationships become complicated, the rage at the injustice of being targeted in this way.
+The flying monkey dynamic activates very specific psychological vulnerabilities: the need to be accurately known, the fear that the false narrative will become permanent, the grief of watching relationships become complicated, and the rage at the injustice of being targeted this way.
 The exercises below are designed to address each of these directly.
-They are not a substitute for clinical support — if the flying monkey campaign is significantly disrupting your functioning, working with a trauma-informed therapist is the most important thing you can do.
-But they are tools you can use between sessions, in the moments when the dynamic is most activated.
+They aren’t a substitute for clinical support, and if the flying monkey campaign is significantly disrupting your functioning, working with a trauma-informed therapist is the most important thing you can do.
+But they’re tools you can use between sessions, in the moments when the dynamic is most activated.

 Exercise 2: The Grief Inventory.
-Because the flying monkey dynamic involves relationship losses — friendships that have become complicated, family dynamics that have shifted — it generates grief alongside the other responses.
-That grief often gets suppressed because it doesn’t fit the cultural narrative about leaving a bad relationship (which is supposed to be a relief, not a loss).
+Because the flying monkey dynamic involves relationship losses, the friendships that have become complicated and the family dynamics that have shifted, it generates grief alongside the other responses.
+That grief often gets suppressed because it doesn’t fit the cultural narrative about leaving a bad relationship, which is supposed to be a relief, not a loss.
 Give yourself permission to inventory the specific losses: this friendship, this version of this family member, this part of your social world.
-Write them down.
-Acknowledge them.
+Write them down, and let yourself acknowledge them.
 The grief of what was never real and the grief of collateral damage are both worth tending.

 Journaling Prompts for the Flying Monkey Experience: